kristopolous/BOOTSTRA.386/README.md

 Bootstrap/386 is a [Twitter bootstrap v2](http://twitter.github.io/bootstrap/) theme to make webpages look like they are from the 1980s.
 A bootstrap v3 version is in the works and this copy will be changed as things progress (July 5 2014).

+> Psstt!
+If you love the terminal you may like a spankin' new animated image viewer of mine: [ascsee](https://github.com/kristopolous/ascsee).

 # [Demo Link](http://kristopolous.github.io/BOOTSTRA.386/)

 <a href=http://i.imgur.com/chWpJfb.jpg><img src=http://i.imgur.com/chWpJfbl.jpg></a>